Otimia-Lab/ts-sdks/README.md

-# Mysten Typescript SDKs
+# Onoal Typescript SDKs

 A collection of TypeScript SDKs for interacting with the Sui blockchain ecosystem.

 ## Documentation

-For SDK documentation visit https://sdk.mystenlabs.com/typescript
+For SDK documentation visit https://sdk.onoal.com/typescript

 ## Development